jonnyarnold/mockhard/README.md

 });
 ```

-If you leave it at this, Glue will moan when your tests run because you haven't
+If you leave it at this, Mockhard will moan when your tests run because you haven't
 linked your mock with a real object.

 ```